tenet-org/tenet-docs/docs/tenet-stablecoin-protocol/index.md

 ### What do I need in order to use Tenet Stablecoin Protocol?

-To borrow LSDC, all you need is a wallet (e.g. MetaMask) and sufficient Tenet to open a CLIP and pay the gas fees.&#x20;
+To borrow LSDC, all you need is a wallet (e.g. MetaMask) and sufficient Tenet to open a CLIP and pay the gas fees.

-To become a [Stability Pool](broken-reference) depositor , you need to have LSDC.
+To become a [Stability Pool](/tenet-stablecoin-protocol/stability-pool-and-liquidations) depositor , you need to have LSDC.
 LSDC can be borrowed by opening a CLIP.
 You can also use an AMM or another exchange to buy LSDC on the open market.

 ### Does Tenet Stablecoin Protocol charge any fees?